 Often seen grazing on roadsides and marshy areas, Alaska Moose are the largest in the world.

 The all-white Mountain goats enjoy the rough and rocky slopes of the Chugach and Wrangell Mountains.

-A small herd of Bison are the descendants of a cluster that was transplanted from Montana in 1928.
+The small herd of Bison are direct descendants of Bison transplanted from Montana in 1928.

-Dall Sheep are noted for the ram’s curling horns.
-They live in rocky steep terrain, away from most predators.
+Noted for the ram’s curling horns, Dall Sheep live in rocky steep terrain, away from most predators.

-Alaska wildlife also inhabits the waterways.
+You will also find Alaska wildlife in waterways.
 Salmon swim in from the ocean and follow the freshwater stream of their birth to lay their eggs.
 Trout inhabit most stream.
 Orca swim and pack-hunt in the ocean from Southeast Alaska to the Aleutian Islands.
 Other whale species and dolphins , Halibut, crab, and shrimp are plentiful.

-Our national symbol, the Bald Eagle, is only found in North America, and nowhere else more plentiful than Alaska.
+Found only in North America is our national symbol, the Bald Eagle.
+Nowhere else is more plentiful with them than Alaska.
 They fill the trees near Haines, AK, along the banks of the Chilkat River in January-February.
 Ptarmigan, geese, puffin are among the fowl worth watching for.